John Gallagher (rugby): Rugby league

 In 1990, Gallagher was one of the first of a succession of All Blacks to switch codes to rugby league, following his understudy Matthew Ridge, who signed with the NSWRL's Manly-Warringah Sea Eagles only a week before.
 Other All Blacks who followed soon after were Frano Botica (Wigan), John Schuster (Newcastle Knights) and two years later Va'aiga Tuigamala (Wigan).

 He was initially signed by David Ward for Leeds.
 He was considered one of the fastest players over 30m when he switched to league, and this was put to good early use by Leeds.
 He was targeted by opposition players in defence and was badly injured in an alleged spear tackle, playing away at St Helens involving Tea Ropati.
 He may also have found the tactical differences between the two codes difficult to adjust to, particularly in his favoured full-back position and the move was unsuccessful.
 Perhaps his finest moment for Leeds came in a match against Australia during the Australian teams 1990 Kangaroo tour when he scored the opening try of the game at Headingley.
 Gallagher's defense came into question later in that game when giant Kangaroo second rower Paul Sironen scored two tries, both times running over the top of him.
 Following the signings of fullbacks Morvin Edwards and Alan Tait in the 1991–92 season, Gallagher lost his place in the first team.

-Gallagher signed a three-year contract for the London Crusaders in July 1993, and played for one season.
+Gallagher signed a three-year contract for the London Crusaders in July 1993, and played for two seasons.